How to fix ‘Ethernet doesn’t have a valid IP configuration’ errors in Windows

 Once you’ve loaded command prompt on your PC, type the following phrase as written, without quotes: ‘ipconfig /all‘.
 Once you’ve entered this phrase, hit the Return or Enter key on your computer.
 This will load a long list of information inside of command prompt, including information on your PC’s host name, the states of your Ethernet and Wireless LAN adapters (if applicable), along with additional connection information for both ethernet and LAN connections, as well as your device’s Bluetooth connections information.
-It’s a lot to take in, and a lot of it is mostly gibberish (as you can see in our screenshot of command prompt.
+It’s a lot to take in, and a lot of it is mostly gibberish (as you can see in our screenshot above.
 That said, we’ll be looking for one specific piece of information.
 Under “Ethernet Adapter Ethernet,” look for an IPv4 address.
-Most electronics still use IPv4 addresses to identify themselves (IPv6 has been on the market for a few years, and any new IP addresses use IPv6 protocols).
+Most electronics still use IPv4 addresses to identify themselves (IPv6 has been on the market for a few years, and many new IP addresses use IPv6 protocols).
 Your device should list an address using “192.168.x.x,” where ‘x’ represents the additional numbers in your IP address.
 If your IP address reads “169.254.x.x,” your device may be configured to use private networks because it can’t find a standard IP from your DHCP server.

 So, to fix this error, we’ll have to dive into the network settings of your laptop.
 Hit the Windows key or Start Menu icon and type “ncpa.cpl” on your PC, then hit enter.
 This will load the Network Connection Configuration window on your device, allowing you to view all network connections for your computer, including your ethernet connection.
 First, start by right-clicking your network adapter icon (the ethernet option) and tapping “disable.”
 Accept the prompt from Windows to allow your driver to be disabled, and wait for the icon to refresh.
 Now, right-click again and re-enable the device by pressing “enable.”
 Let Windows reload both the network driver and your configuration for your computer, and retest your connect.
 You can also retype ‘ipconfig /all’ into command prompt to refresh your network connections.